ngiangre/kidsides/README.md

 standardized by the Anatomical Therapeutic Class (ATC) vocabulary (details found [here](https://www.who.int/tools/atc-ddd-toolkit/atc-classification)).
-The reporting of adverse events can be dependent on the disease context of a report’s subject.
+The reporting of adverse events and drugs can be dependent on the disease context of a report’s subject.
 This was represented by summarizing the number of drugs of a therapeutic class for each report.

 ## Model-level data